LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 2.7.0
 *Released*: 1 March 2021
 * Add TabbedGridPanel component
+  * To be used as a replacement for QueryGridPanel's tabbed mode
 * Add "title" field to QueryModel

 ### version 2.6.0